ritik3131/Codedamn-Projects/meetup-app-project/step1/Instructions.md

     dummy.map((object)=> return <Card meetup={object}>)
     ```

+3. This component should only show title , image ,address and some button like update ,delete,show details(it will be covered in step2).
-3. For UI you can use materialUI or TailwindCSS or framework you like.
+4. For UI you can use materialUI or TailwindCSS or framework you like.

+Check the challenges tabs to know what all you should be implementing.
+All the best!